jameshfisher/jameshfisher.com/_posts/2019-03-30-you-dont-need-an-introduction-or-conclusion.md

 ---
-title: "You don't need an introduction or conclusion"
+title: You don't need an introduction or conclusion
-tags: ["writing"]
+tags:
+  - writing
 draft: true
 ---